FrankReh/go-clang/README.md

-Native Go bindings for Clang's C API (for versions 5.0.0, 5.0.1, and 6.0).
+Native Go bindings for Clang's C API (libclang) for versions 5.0, 6.0, 7.0 and 8.0.

+Refer to https://llvm.org for the latest clang versions and documentation.

 ## Alpha

-This should still be considered alpha as there are some API changes coming, albeit minor ones, that would break some compiles.
+This should still be considered alpha as the API deserves further cleanup.
+The *error* go type should be used more extensively.
+Enum types typically have an *Invalid* value which should be used to trigger an error return.

 ## Forked